WTSJ-LD: DTV America era; going digital, return to Azteca, and additional networks

 Around the time of the sale to DTV America, the station launched their digital signal on channel 38 via a flash cut.
 In addition to MundoMax on 38.1, WTSJ-LP resumed their affiliation with Azteca on 38.2, with both signals transmitting in 720p.
 With the move of WTSJ-LP to digital operations, it was the last station in the Milwaukee market to end analog operations.
-Despite ending analog operations, the station continues to utilize LP calls for the time being.
 Slowly, DTV America began to establish their common template of having multiple subchannel networks on one signal seen in other markets.

 In December 2015, Azteca was replaced with Buzzr and the feed was converted to 480p.

-On May 5, 2016, the station launched a third subchannel for the Katz Broadcasting network Escape in lieu of WTMJ-TV, which agreed to carry the network through their parent company E. W. Scripps in 2015, but was unable to at the time due to a lack of space for new subchannels.
-In June 2016, the station added QVC's "Plus" feed on Channel 38.4, duplicating the same signal found on WIWN-DT5 in the market.
+On May 5, 2016, the station launched a third subchannel for the Katz Broadcasting network Escape (the current day Court TV Mystery), which eventually transitioned to Katz sister station WTMJ-TV (channel 4).

 In late October 2016, WTSJ-LP again resumed carrying Azteca on their main channel, its third affiliation round with the network, as the moribund MundoMax network began to wind down operations.
 In addition, a fifth subchannel carrying The Country Network was added.
 This returned that network to Milwaukee after a year-long absence, since WCGV-TV had dropped it from their second subchannel for Comet along with the AccuWeather Channel on a seventh subchannel (using the national feed without local conditions).
-Eventually the sixth subchannel was filled by Tuff TV, and all three subchannels were sorted into a new mapping, with AccuWeather currently on DT5, followed by Tuff on DT6 and The Country Network on DT7.
+Eventually the sixth subchannel was filled by Tuff TV, and all three subchannels were remapped.